webix-hub/docs/data/datatable/frozen_columns.md

 ================================

 Split mode allows you to have DataTable separated into two parts: the "frozen" one and the "scrollable" one.<br>
-You can freeze several columns or rows.
+You can freeze either columns or rows.
 The "frozen" part of the datatable will be fixed, while the scrollable part will remain movable.

 Frozen Columns
 --------------

-In the split mode with "frozen" columns the fixed part can contain the last columns on the right/left side of the datatable or on both sides at a time.<br>
+In the split mode with "frozen" columns the fixed part can contain the last columns on the right/left side of the datatable or on both sides at a time.
-The middle part can be scrolled horizontally.
+The movable part can be scrolled horizontally.

 <img src='datatable/frozen_columns.png'/>

-To 'froze' columns, you should use the [leftSplit](api/ui.datatable_leftsplit_config.md) and [rightSplit](api/ui.datatable_rightsplit_config.md) parameters correspondingly.
+To 'freeze' columns, you should use the [leftSplit](api/ui.datatable_leftsplit_config.md) and [rightSplit](api/ui.datatable_rightsplit_config.md) parameters correspondingly.
 Set the number of columns you want to freeze as their value.

 {{snippet